how-to-firebase/tutorials/getting-started-with-firebase-2019-edition/getting-started-with-firebase-2019-edition.md

 ## Firebase crushes other databases (for many use cases)

 Let's say that I have new user sign up for a multi-player RPG.
-I want to show that user's email address on their profile, next to any messages that they chat to other users, and finally I'll need a list of all user emails for my admin dashboard.
+I want to show that user's email address on their profile, next to any messages that they send to other users.
+Finally, I'll need a list of all user emails for my admin dashboard.

-Firebase asks you to write that email address in three different places.
+Firebase asks you to write that email address in three different places, one for each type of read operation.
 "But Chris!" you ask.
 What if I need to change the email address???
 Isn't that inefficient???

 Yep.
 It's inefficient.
 You'll have to update that email address in three places, and you'll have to be careful to track everywhere that you saved it.

-But how often do you actually need to write an email address?
+But how often do you actually need to **write** an email address?
 What about the reads???

-The reality, and the reason that Firebase works so well, is that most apps read data **significantly more** than they write it.
+The reality, and the reason that Firebase works so well, is that most apps **read data significantly more** than they write it.

 So get over your SQL-induced anxiety and duplicate data throughout your Firebase data structure.
 Your database reads will dramatically outperform SQL reads at scale.